chat2neil/src_insights/README.md

 The index is created locally in JSON format under the ./index directory.

 Note that you can add `--db nwnd` `--db pubs` when creating the index to between input database code files.
 The default is pubs.
 The nwnd one takes a while to build.

+# Change History

+1. 0.0.1 - can read pubs db and extract proc names, but doesn't extract associated tables correctly.
+Seems to never finish with nwnd database; haven't investigated the cause yet.